 In Bulgaria the film is distributed under the title BSP (Besni Strashni Pensii - which means Furious Frightful Pensioners).
 But BSP is also a mock title referring to the abbreviation of the Bulgarian Socialist Party (BSP).
 Its political color is red and its voters are mainly elder and retired people - just like the REDs.

 In 'The Bourne Supremacy (2004)', Karl Urban plays a Russian and Brian Cox plays an American.
 In Red, this is reversed, with Cox playing a Russian and Urban playing an American.
-However, neither of these two actors hail from either of these countries, as Cox hails from Great Britain, while Urban hails from New Zealand.
+However, neither of these two actors hail from either of these countries, as Cox hails from Scotland, while Urban hails from New Zealand.

 Both Bruce Willis and Julian McMahon have been engaged to model/actress Brooke Burns.
 McMahon and Burns were later married from 1999-2001, while Willis and Burns were engaged for part of 2003-2004 but were never married.